-How To Help Texas' Animals Displaced By The Flood No Matter Where You Live
+6 Ways You Can Help Animals Displaced By Harvey, No Matter Where You Live

 Hurricane Harvey touched down in Texas last week, and its effects are still rippling through the state.
 Texas experienced historic flooding, with 16 inches of rain in a single day, and will take some time before all of the damage done by the storm can be properly assessed.
 Residents have fled their homes, leaving behind their possessions, and in some cases, their animals.
 Luckily, there are ways you can help animals displaced by Hurricane Harvey.